msmagnanijr/msmagnanijr.github.io/_posts/2018-05-15-openshift-cli copy.md

 comments: true
 ---

+OpenShift is an open source container application platform by Red Hat based on the Kubernetes container orchestrator.
+[The Kubernetes platform for big ideas.](https://www.openshift.com/learn/what-is-openshift)

 ##  Writing Plug-ins

 A very interesting feature was made available as a tech preview from OpenShift 3.7.
 This feature allows the OpenShift cluster administrator to create custom plugins to improve productivity in administration/troubleshooting.